pollen-robotics/PincOpen/README.md

 ## Configure the motor before assembly
 To configure the motor as it should be, please first clone & install [Lerobot library](https://github.com/huggingface/lerobot/tree/main).

-Then connect and power up you motor, and run the following command:
+Then connect and power up your motor, and run the following command:

 ```bash
 python lerobot/scripts/configure_motor.py --port /dev/ttyACM0 --brand feetech --model sts3215 --baudrate 1000000 --ID <ID>
 ```

-make sure to replace the port with your usb serial port and the ID with "6".
+Make sure to replace the port with your USB serial port and the ID with "6".

 ## Assembly Guide
 Here is an assembly guide to explain how to print all the needed custom parts and how to use them to build this gripper.